-Survivor pension: The widow(er) receives 50% of the deceased's pension.
+Survivor pension: 50% of the deceased's pension is paid to the widow(er).

-Orphan's pension: Each eligible orphan receives 25% of the deceased's pension; 40% for each full orphan.
+Orphan's pension: 25% of the deceased's pension is paid to each eligible orphan; 40% to each full orphan.

 All survivor benefits combined must not exceed 100% of the deceased's pension.